-One Haçienda devotee and DJ loved the place so much, he bought the flat where the famous Manchester club’s DJ booth was.
+One Haçienda devotee and DJ loved the place so much, he bought a bit of the dancefloor.
+And a flat exactly where the famous Manchester club’s DJ booth was situated.

 The film was made by Chris Hughes and Do You Own the Dancefloor? is his first foray into film making.
-Chris told me how he feels extremely nervous when he sees the audiences waiting for the film to start but, so far, he’s had very positive feedback.
+I had a chat with Chris who told me how he feels extremely nervous when he sees the audiences waiting for the film to start but, so far, he’s had very positive feedback.
 He has further plans to release a DVD later this year.

 After the club’s demise, The Haçienda was torn down and a block of modern flats built on the site.
-I interviewed a Haçienda fan, a Manchester DJ who ended up buying one.
-Christopher remembers the club from the 90s, and recalls the important part it played in his formative clubbing years.
+I interviewed a Haçienda fan called Christopher who does some DJing around Manchester and ended up buying one of the flats.
+He remembers the club from the 90s, and recalls the important part the legendary club played in his formative clubbing years.
 And when he moved into his Haçienda flat, he made an interesting discovery.

 Who were your favourite DJs?
 Sasha was king, and I liked Mike Pickering too.
 What I remember primarily at The Hacienda was Sasha being amazing.
 He did a series of albums called Northern Exposure with John Digweed, and those two were the kings of clubbing.